awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rolling-version-deploy.md

 You can also use the [configuration options](command-options.md) in the [`aws:elasticbeanstalk:command`](command-options-general.md#command-options-general-elasticbeanstalkcommand) namespace to configure rolling deployments\.

 Use the `DeploymentPolicy` option to set the deployment type\.
 The following values are supported:
-+ `AllAtOnce` disables rolling deployments and always deploy to all instances simultaneously\.
++ `AllAtOnce` – Disables rolling deployments and always deploys to all instances simultaneously\.
-+ `Rolling` enables standard rolling deployments\.
++ `Rolling` – Enables standard rolling deployments\.
-+ `RollingWithAdditionalBatch` launches an extra batch of instances, prior to starting the deployment, to maintain full capacity\.
++ `RollingWithAdditionalBatch` – Launches an extra batch of instances, before starting the deployment, to maintain full capacity\.
-+ `Immutable` performs an [immutable update](environmentmgmt-updates-immutable.md) for every deployment\.
++ `Immutable` – Performs an [immutable update](environmentmgmt-updates-immutable.md) for every deployment\.

 When you enable rolling deployments, set the `BatchSize` and `BatchSizeType` options to configure the size of each batch\.
-For example, to deploy twenty\-five percent of all instances in each batch, specify the following options and values\.
+For example, to deploy 25 percent of all instances in each batch, specify the following options and values\.

 **Example \.ebextensions/rolling\-updates\.config**